WSMorrison/Hard_Parkers/TEST.md

     - The form could be hardcoded or restructured without Crispy forms.
 3. Representative user manual testing failed to post an event and instead returned a blank form on one known occasion.
     - Could not duplicate the error on subsequent attempts; but form error codes and confirmation pages should prevent this.
+    - Possibly a result of Fixed Bug 15, above.

 <hr>
 For educational purposes only.